apsoto/computer-bootstrap/README.md

-# computer-management
+# computer-bootstrap
-Manage computer, new machine bootstrap and dotfile and configuration prefs
+Public repo for bootstrapping a machine with no credentials.

+- Generates new ssh key
+- Prompts to save the key to github ssh keys
+- Once bootstrapped, machine can access private repos for further configuration